 When you’re introducing Vitamin C to your routine, do so with a product that combines it with other antioxidants, for maximum skin benefit.
-Liz K’s Super First Serum pairs Ascorbic Acid with succulent extract (rich in Vitamins A and E), Fullerene (another free radical-fighting antioxidant), and Green Tea extract (also — you guessed it — chock full of antioxidants), so it works extra-hard to keep your skin healthy and radiant.
+The Pineapple-C Bright Serum pairs antioxidant-rich Pineapple, Ascorbic Acid, 3-O Ethyl Ascorbic Acid, and Vitamin E together for a mega-dose of brightening power.
+Liz K’s Super First Serum pairs Ascorbic Acid with succulent extract (rich in Vitamins A and E), Fullerene (another free radical-fighting antioxidant), and Green Tea extract (also — you guessed it — chock full of antioxidants).
+The Make P:rem’s C-10 Radiance Amplifying Serum pairs Ascorbic Acid with your daily dose of 8 multi-vitamins, including B vitamins and Vitamin E, to brighten, soothe, and create visibly firmer looking skin.
+All of these Vitamin C serums work extra-hard to keep your skin healthy and radiant.

 It Works Best All Over

 Just because Vitamin C works wonders on hyperpigmentation doesn’t mean it should only be used in problem areas.
 “Don’t just spot treat,” says Dr. Garshick.
 “Sometimes because people notice the brightening effect [of Vitamin C], they’ll just put Vitamin C on dark spots.
 But technically, it’s an ingredient that provides a full-fledged preventative benefit.”
-When you apply a Vitamin C serum like the Liz K Super First Serum all over your face and neck every day, you’ll combat dark spots while also preventing new ones from appearing.
+When you apply a Vitamin C serum like our newest Vitamin C addition, the Pineapple-C Bright Serum all over your face and neck every day, you’ll combat dark spots while also preventing new ones from appearing.

 But, You Should Start Off Slowly